 The interior was all about simplicity.
 The idea was to create something simple and bare enough for the clients to feel relaxed and give them space to move.
 With this in mind, we kept the design extremely airy and full of light by using plenty of light wood and glass creating a clean professional environment that people would feel comfortable practicing good quality training in.

 One of our boldest clients, DOH! took our advice to go all pink!
 It wasn't an easy decision for them to make, but it was worth the risk.
 Our approach in the branding was to be unmissable.
 The customer needed to see the sugar rush before taking their first bite - and what better way than to shove some pink in your face.
 We focused on color-blocking the entire brand, all the way down to the metallic foil-stamp on the packaging.
+Our clients live and breathe the brand we created together and therefore we wanted the space they’d call home to their acclaimed donut to feel the same!
+The purpose behind the all pink shop was to give the customers that same feeling they get when the receive that all pink box.
+The space was designed to feel like the ultimate DOH! playground.
 Doughnuts are never serious, and it was our chance to help the client make a statement by showing how playful they could be while also putting a smile on their customer's face.
-Doh! - a name we developed as well - needed to deliver the visual punches always to allow the customer to take a bite from the brand, before biting into the product.
+DOH! - a name we developed as well - needed to deliver the visual punches always to allow the customer to take a bite from the brand, before biting into the product.

 The client came to us with a luxurious but attainable nail salon concept.
 They wanted their customers to feel like they were getting a special sort of treatment without letting the price scare them away.
 We decided to use word play to soften some of the rigidness associated with luxurious brands and felt that Base had multiple connotations in this context.
 It refers to the various coats involved in a manicure as well as a place where you feel at home.
 We kept the logo clean yet luxurious with a large amount of black to add some depth.